Pakistani restaurant to begin revamping former Jestine's Kitchen; furniture shop to relocate

 Rearranging the furnisher

-A home furnishings shop plans to consolidate its two Mount Pleasant shops into a new location by late summer.
+A home furnishings shop plans to move one of its two Mount Pleasant stores to the northern part of town and turn the other one into an outlet shop by mid-summer.

 Haven's Furniture and Home Décor recently leased 4,175 square feet in two suites at 1129 Oakland Market Road in the Market at Oakland Shopping Center in northern Mount Pleasant, according to the commercial real estate firm Belk|Lucy.

-Haven's currently operates at 1518 Highway 17 and 492-A La Mesa Road off Long Point Road.
+Haven's currently operates at 1518 Highway 17, which will close and move, and at 492-A La Mesa Road off Long Point Road, which will become an outlet store, according to owner Angie Balderson.

-Owner Angie Balderson also recently opened a shop at 214 Azalea Square Blvd., Unit 420-B, in Azalea Square Shopping Center in Summerville.
+Balderson also recently opened a shop at 214 Azalea Square Blvd. in Azalea Square Shopping Center in Summerville.

 New ensemble